Why You Need a Budgeting App

 How We Tested

-We used each app for at least 2 weeks with real bank accounts and spending data.
-We evaluated:
+We put each app through its paces for at least 2 weeks using real bank accounts and actual spending patterns.
+Here's what we evaluated:

 - Ease of setup (bank connection, initial configuration)